-- Financial performance and the financial reporting process, including the annual financial statements, to comply with applicable financial reporting requirements;
+- financial reporting process, including the annual financial statements, to comply with applicable financial reporting requirements;

-- The adequacy and operation of the risk identification and assessment framework and the system of assurance from management that identified risks are being effectively managed.
+- the adequacy and operation of the risk management framework and the system of assurance from management that there is effective management of identified risks.;

-- The scope of work, performance and independence of CSIRO's internal audit unit and the external auditor (ANAO).
+- the scope of work, performance and independence of CSIRO's internal audit and the external auditor (ANAO).

-In fulfilling its purpose, the Committee will maintain effective working relationships with CSIRO management and the Internal and External Auditors.
+In fulfilling its role, the BARC will maintain effective working relationships with CSIRO management and the internal and external auditors.

-- Review the areas of greatest financial risk and how these are being managed in CSIRO.
+- Review the areas of greatest financial risk and how they are managed.

-- Review the financial reporting process implemented by management and the annual financial statements to determine whether they are compliant with all relevant requirements, are complete, reflect appropriate accounting standards and principles and contain appropriate disclosures and that accounting policies and PGPA (Financial Reporting) Rule / Finance Secretary Directions are consistently applied.
+- Review the adequacy of the financial reporting process implemented by management and the annual financial statements to determine whether they meet all relevant requirements, are complete, reflect appropriate accounting standards and principles, contain appropriate disclosures, and that accounting policies and PGPA (Financial Reporting) Rule / Finance Secretary Directions are consistently applied.

-- Examine the acceptability of, correct accounting treatment for and disclosure of significant transactions which are not part of CSIRO's normal course of business.
+- Review the acceptability of, correct accounting treatment for, and disclosure of significant transactions that are not part of CSIRO's normal course of business.

 - Obtain the relevant representations from management as to the preparation of the financial statements.

 - On recommendation from the Chief Executive (CE) and Chief Finance Officer (CFO), inform the Board on the results of the financial statement audit and recommend the signing of the financial statements to the Board for publication in the Annual Report.

 - With the CFO, identify areas for improvement in financial management and monitor progress.

-- Endorse the proposed annual Operational Internal Audit Plan for the coming year, ensuring that it is risk focused, and covers any areas warranting specific attention by the Committee and that the Plan makes provision for appropriate co‐ordination with the External Auditor.
+- Approve the Annual Operational Internal Audit Plan, ensuring that it is risk focused and covers any areas warranting specific attention by the BARC and that the plan makes provision for appropriate co-ordination with the external auditor.

-- Monitor the current Operational Internal Audit Plan, its scope and progress, including any restrictions on scope of activities, or significant disagreements with management.
+- Monitor the implementation of the Annual Operational Internal Audit Plan, its scope and progress, including any restrictions on scope of activities, or significant disagreements with management.

-- Periodically review the Internal Audit Charter and the effectiveness, performance, structure and resourcing of the internal audit unit.
+- Periodically review the Internal Audit Charter and the effectiveness, performance, structure and resourcing of internal audit.

-- Meet separately with the Internal Auditor to discuss any matters privately, as required.
+- Meet separately with the Internal Auditor to discuss any matters in camera privately, as required.

-- Ensure significant findings and recommendations made by the internal audit unit are received and discussed, and agreed actions are implemented in a timely manner.
+- Ensure significant findings and recommendations made by internal audit are received and discussed, and agreed actions are implemented in a timely manner.

-- Ratifying the appointment and termination of the Executive Manager, Audit.
+- Ratify the appointment and termination of the Executive Manager, Audit.

 - Review audit activity reports, complete with management responses to the significant audit issues raised.

-- Review and discuss significant findings and recommendations made by the External Auditor on a timely basis and require that management responds promptly to recommendations made by the External Auditors.
+- Review and discuss significant findings and recommendations made by the external auditor on a timely basis and require that management respond promptly to recommendations made by the external auditors.

 - Review and provide advice to the Board on actions taken on significant issues raised in other relevant performance audit reports and better practice guides.

-- Review the effectiveness of processes for identifying and reporting non‐compliance, including the CSIRO Public Interest Disclosure Scheme, and the results of management's investigation and follow‐up (including disciplinary) action.
+- Review the effectiveness of processes for identifying and reporting significant non-compliance with the PGPA Act and Rules and other applicable legislation.

-- Obtain regular updates from management and the CSIRO General Counsel regarding fraud, compliance matters, disputes and claims that may have a material impact on CSIRO's reputation or financial statements.
+- Obtain regular updates from management and General Counsel regarding other significant regulatory compliance issues, and legal disputes and claims that may have a material impact on CSIRO's reputation or financial statements.